jqwik-team/jqwik/documentation/src/docs/include/kotlin-module.md

-This module's artefact name is `jqwik-Module`.
+This module's artefact name is `jqwik-kotlin`.
 It's supposed to simplify and streamline using _jqwik_ in Kotlin projects.

 This module is _not_ in jqwik's default dependencies.